 (5) In cases with bending moment diagrams for My,Ed and Mz,Ed of changing sign along the member length, see Figure C.1 c), the criteria (C.1) and (C.2) should be calculated for both maximum absolute values of My,Ed and Mz,Ed.
 The equivalent moment factors Cm may be determined using the formulae in Table 8.9.

 (6) The additional term for warping moments may be disregarded for the interaction criteria (C1) and (C2) if the following condition (C.6) is fulfilled:

+(C.6)